-Lupus and your skin: Tips to reduce flares
+Lupus and your skin: Self-care dermatologists recommend

 How to care for your skin if you have lupus

 While nothing can substitute for an effective treatment agreed upon between a patient and their physician, practicing certain health habits may prevent the condition from worsening and lessen the risk of long-term side effects.

 Prevent lupus from getting worse

 Lessen your risk of long-term skin problems and other conditions